chrplr/PCBS/docs/automata-turing-machines-and-computers.rst

 would load the program into memory, then run it until it halted.
 Several Programs were ran in *batch mode*, in a sequence.

-Then, it was realized that computers could *time=share* between programs, allowing several users (or programs) to share the computer.
+Then, it was realized that computers could *time-share* between programs, allowing several users (or programs) to share the computer.

 This requires an **operating systems** (O.S.).
 The O.S. is the first program that loads into the computer during the boot.
 When running:

-=  The OS controls the hardware (screen/printer/disk/keybord/mouse,…) (drivers)
+-  The OS controls the hardware (screen/printer/disk/keybord/mouse,…) (drivers)

-=  The OS manages all the other programs (processes/tasks/applications).
+-  The OS manages all the other programs (processes/tasks/applications).

-   =  sharing memory
+   -  sharing memory
-   =  allocating processors and cores
+   -  allocating processors and cores
-   =  allocating time
+   -  allocating time

    Check out *Task Manager* (Windows)/*System Monitor* (Linux)/ *Activity Monitor* (Mac)